zostera/django-modeltrans/docs/pages/settings.rst

 the language codes extracted from django's `LANGUAGES setting <https://docs.djangoproject.com/en/stable/ref/settings/#languages>`_.

 Note that
- - the default language, defined in `MODELTRANS_DEFAULT_LANGUAGE`, should not be added to this list (will be ignored).
+ - the default language, defined in `MODELTRANS_DEFAULT_LANGUAGE` should not be added to this list (will be ignored).
  - order is not important

 A custom definition might be::